-lcon Description

-Mutes or restores speaker sound.

-+ Turns the airplane mode and wireless feature on or off.
-NOTE: The airplane mode key is also referred to as the wireless button.
+lcon Description 4 + Increases speaker volume incrementally while you hold down the key.
+4 ⊗ Mutes or restores speaker sound. Ą Mutes the microphone.
+Turns the touchpad on or off. ~ Turns the airplane mode and wireless feature on or off.
+7 NOTE: The airplane mode key is also referred to as the wireless button.
 NOTE: A wireless network must be set up before a wireless connection is possible.